anacrolix/torrent/README.md

 Here I'll describe what some of the provided commands in `./cmd` do.

-Note that [`godo`](https://github.com/anacrolix/godo) that I invoke in the following examples is a command that builds and executes a Go import path, like `go run`.
+Note that the [`godo`](https://github.com/anacrolix/godo) command which is invoked in the following examples builds and executes a Go import path, like `go run`.
 It's easier to use this convention than to spell out the install/invoke cycle for every single example.

 ### torrent